LuukvE/Luuk.gg/README.md

 - Built using [React 16](https://reactjs.org/docs/react-api.html) _(latest)_
 - `/package.json` enables CLI commands through [Yarn](https://yarnpkg.com/lang/en/)
 - `/routes.json` defines the sitemap and resources required to load each view
-- `/tools` contains generalized components and logic
+- `/components` and `/hooks` contain generalized components and logic
 - `/dist` used to save a build

 ## __Setup__